3300m upstream in four Divisions at 10:00, 12:00, 14:00 & 15:30

 You must be vigilant at all times for any incidents and deal with them as a priority as the situation demands.

-Marshal 2: Afloat in the Start area patrolling between the barges and Little Weir – Zone B, instructing scullers as they come down to the start and then supervising scullers waiting on the Middlesex side.
-Ensure scullers boating from Walton RC proceed upstream on the course (Surrey side) before turning.
-Scullers coming downstream should be on the Surrey side of the Navigation Channel, i.e. towards the centre of the river, allowing non-race vessels going upstream sufficient room close to the Middlesex bank.
-Collect Launch / L/hailer / Radio / Hi-Viz / Buoyancy aid from Walton RC.
+Marshal 2: On the Surrey bank in the Start area patrolling between the barges and Little Weir — Zone B, instructing scullers as they come down to the start and then supervising scullers waiting on the Surrey side.
+Ensure scullers boating from Walton RC proceed upstream in the navigation channel (Middlesex side) before turning.
+Scullers coming downstream should be on the Surrey side, i.e. towards the bank, allowing non-race vessels going upstream sufficient room in the Navigation Channel on the Middlesex side.
+Collect L/hailer / Radio / Hi-Viz from Walton RC.

 Marshal 5: Walton RC Raft: Assist in boating primarily to avoid collisions with any crews already afloat.
 Also encourage boating in good time and provide any marshaling advice for crews.
-Ensure crews boating from Walton RC proceed upstream on the course (Surrey side) before turning.
-CREWS MUST BOAT FROM WALTON RC AT LEAST 15 MINS BEFORE THE START OF EACH DIVISION.
-Collect L/hailer / Radio / Hi-Viz jacket from Walton RC.
+Ensure crews boating from Walton RC proceed upstream in the navigation channel (Middlesex side) before turning.
+CREWS MUST BOAT FROM WALTON RC IN BATCHES ACCORDING TO THE BOATING SCHEDULE.
+Collect L / hailer / Radio / Hi-Viz jacket from Walton RC.

 Marshal 6: Dudley Road Recreation Ground: Assist in boating primarily to avoid collisions with any crews already afloat.
 Also encourage boating in good time and provide any marshaling advice for crews.
-Ensure crews proceed upstream on the course (Surrey side) before turning.
-CREWS MUST BOAT AT LEAST 15 MINS BEFORE THE START OF EACH DIVISION.
+Ensure crews proceed upstream in the navigation channel (Middlesex side) before turning.
+CREWS MUST BOAT IN BATCHES ACCORDING TO THE BOATING SCHEDULE.
 Collect L / hailer / Radio / Hi-Viz jacket from Walton RC.

-Marshal 7: At Cowey Sale ensuring crews boating from Cowey Sale are on time and aware of their initial marshalling positions.
+Marshal 7, 8, 9: At Cowey Sale ensuring crews boating from Cowey Sale are on time and aware of their initial marshalling positions.
 Depending on how proactive crews are being, you may have to encourage them by making several announcements using the loud hailer that boating for each division has commenced.
-CREWS MUST BOAT FROM COWEY SALE AT LEAST 20 MINS BEFORE THE START OF EACH DIVISION.
-Assist returning crews who arrive on the Middlesex side and need to cross over to the Surrey bank.
-Collect L/hailer / Hi-Viz jacket from Walton RC.
+CREWS MUST BOAT FROM COWEY IN BATCHES ACCORDING TO THE BOATING SCHEDULE.
+Assist returning crews who arrive on the Surrey side who will use the upstream boating location.
+Collect L/hailer / Hi-Viz jacket from Cowey Sale.

-Marshal 8: Two people afloat downstream point of Desborough Channel where the Old River rejoins Desborough channel near the bottom cut bridge.
-Ensure any river traffic coming along the Old River uses the correct navigation channel on the Middlesex side and does not impede racing crews.
-Workboat likely to already be in position, Collect L/hailer / Radio / Hi-Viz Jacket / Buoyancy aid x 2 from Elmbridge Canoe Club.
+Marshall 10: On Desborough Island at the downstream point where the Old River rejoins Desborough Channel near the bottom cut bridge.
+Ensure any river traffic coming along the Cut uses the correct navigation channel on the Surrey side and does not impede racing crews.
+Ensure crews take the bend correctly when turning into the Old River and steer away from the bank to avoid collisions with moored boats.
+Collect L/hailer / Radio / Hi-Viz Jacket from Cowey Sale.

-Notes to Marshals: Your prime duty is the safety of the crews; assist in avoidance of collisions and bunching that may give rise to capsize.
-Safety boat can be called on the same channel.
-Crews should be sorted into order by marshals as they arrive for the race; numbers will be provided in each zone as reference points.
+Notes to Marshals: Your prime duty is the safety of the crews; and to assist in avoidance of collisions and bunching that may give rise to capsize.
+Safety boat can be called on channel 16.
+Crews should be sorted into order by marshals as they arrive for the race.
 ALL CREWS SHOULD MARSHAL WITH THEIR BOWS POINTING INTO THE STREAM.

 A clear lane MUST be kept between the competitors and the course for other river traffic.
 A warning 5 minutes before the start of the race should be given for the removal of tracksuits / non-racing clothing.